 - Illegal activities/violence: criminal record and any previous episodes of violence or other acts of aggression.

 - Present social situation: establish what support they currently have at home.

 - Premorbid personality: note how the individual would describe his or her personality before becoming unwell.
 Establish the patient's overall mood or temperament - ie anxious, obsessional, solitary or social.
 If necessary, include detail on:

 - Religious and moral beliefs.

 - Alcohol and illicit drug misuse (past and present)..

 - Full current drug history (prescribed medications, self-prescribed, or recreational).

 Mental state assessment

-- See separate article Mini Mental State Examination (MMSE) and the related articles Screening for Cognitive Impairment and Screening for Depression in Primary Care.
+- See separate Mini Mental State Examination (MMSE) article and the related Screening for Cognitive Impairment and Screening for Depression in Primary Care articles.

-- Appearance and behaviour: appearance, motor behaviour, attitude to situation and examiner.
+- Appearance and behaviour: appearance, motor behaviour and attitude to situation and examiner.